 Fixed Non-Opening Dome:

-Window For Pitched Roofs:
+Windows For Pitched Roofs:

 Because your installer will need to access the outside of your roof to fit the sun tunnel, complex, high and difficult to access roofs may require scaffolding, this will add extra cost to the project, see how much scaffolding costs here.

 Not every home will need to be scaffolded as many roofing firms own equipment, such as roof ladders and access towers etc that could be used to gain access to the roof safely and without additional cost to the customer.
-Our guide to scaffold alternatives is a great read.

-Roof windows cost more than sun tunnels but they allow much more light into the room and you have the option of openers that let in fresh air too.
+Roof windows cost more than sun tunnels but they allow much more light into the room and you have the option of openers that let in the fresh air too.

-Replacing an existing window with one of the same size is cheaper than cutting open the roof and installing one for the first time or fitting a larger window.
+Replacing an existing window with one of the same size is far cheaper than cutting open the roof and installing one for the first time or fitting a larger window.

 All the prices above assume that scaffolding isn’t required.
 If it is, you’ll need to add that to the overall cost.